Working together to protect children's health

 - Naturally occurring chemicals.
 Some chemicals, like asbestos and radon gas, are naturally occurring in certain areas.
 Radon can move indoors and asbestos can be present in the soil outside.

 - Drinking water.
 Most child care facilities get their drinking water from a public utility company.
 But some may use private wells.
 This water is not regularly tested

-We recognize there are many other environmental issues that are also important concerns to consider in keeping children safe.
-A couple of important considerations not related to siting are:
+There are many other environmental issues that are important to consider in keeping children safe during their time in childcare::